-The conference will explore innovation in writing analytics, with special attention to broadening our community.
-We invite presentations on present research findings and new directions for research.
+The ninth iteration of the conference will explore expanding the body of knowledge in writing analytics, with special attention to defining programs of research.
+The conference directors invite presentations on current research findings and new directions for research.

 Where: University of South Florida, St. Petersburg

 Conference Hotel: Hampton Inn and Suites, 80 Beach Drive NE, Downtown St. Petersburg